 1. Beware of Storytellers

-Here’s some real life people who are selling ideas, fantasies of work and success.
+Here are some real life people who are selling ideas, fantasies of work, and success.
 Each of these 4 characters will be happy to tell you about how they’ve achieved greatness with life and work.
 These are the tropes of labor force, and they never let facts get in the way of a good story.

 A. Tim Ferriss – On his website, he claimed to work only 4 hours a week, and then wrote the book to show people how to be like him.
-He got rich from his books sales, and has admitted that maybe he worked more than 4 hours per week, or something.
+He got rich from his book sales and has admitted that maybe he worked more than 4 hours per week or something.
 (In the years since, he has crafted more compelling ideas, but we can’t forget that this 4-hour work week thing really did happen.)

 B. Balanced Work/Lifer – These are aspiring influencers on social media.
 They like to sell the idea that a work-life balance can be achieved.
 They build a following because people don’t have that balance, but they want it.